runtimeverification/rv-predict/doc/signals-model.md

 ## Events

-An event is characterized by the following attributes:
+All events must have the following attributes:

 * \instanceId – identifying the current thread/signal instance
 * \instanceCounter – capturing the execution order within an instance
 * \type of event:
-    - START – a thread/signal instance start.
+    - START – a thread/signal instance start
-      For threads, instance-id is of the initiating thread
-    - END – a thread/signal instance end. instance-id is that of itself
+    - END – a thread/signal instance end
     - WRITE – the write of a memory location
     - READ – the read of a memory location
     - LOCK – acquiring a resource